-3. Experience and Expertise: Degree to which the project clearly demonstrates the design teams' experience and capability of delivering a tall wood building as well as access to, and/or support from, key stakeholders and partners (i.e. jurisdiction authorities, consultants, suppliers, etc.).
+- 3. EXPERIENCE AND EXPERTISE: Degree to which the project clearly demonstrates the design and construction teams' experience and capability of delivering an innovative timber bridge as well as access to, and/or support from, key stakeholders and partners (i.e. jurisdiction authorities, consultants, suppliers, etc.). - 4.
+BUSINESS PLAN: Degree to which the project clearly demonstrates strong financial analysis, sound budgeting, and a credible and complete business plan.